benhook1013/space-game/lib/ui/hud_overlay.md

 ## Features

-- Shows current score, high score, minerals and health using `ValueNotifier`s from `SpaceGame`.
+- Shows current score, high score and health using `ValueNotifier`s from `SpaceGame`.
+- Displays minerals in a centred pill with an icon and count.
 - Provides auto-aim radius toggle, upgrades, help, mute and pause buttons bound to `SpaceGame` and `AudioService`.
 - Icon sizes scale with screen size for better usability on different devices.